tj-tusharjain/azure-compute-docs/articles/virtual-machines/automatic-vm-guest-patching.md

 > [!NOTE]
 >It can take more than three hours to enable automatic VM guest updates on a VM, as the enablement is completed during the VM's off-peak hours.
 As assessment and patch installation occur only during off-peak hours, your VM must be also be running during off-peak hours to apply patches.

 When automatic VM guest patching is enabled for a VM, a VM extension of type `Microsoft.CPlat.Core.LinuxPatchExtension` is installed on a Linux VM or a VM extension of type `Microsoft.CPlat.Core.WindowsPatchExtension` is installed on a Windows VM.
-This extension does not need to be manually installed or updated, as this extension is managed by the Azure platform as part of the automatic VM guest patching process.
+This extension doesn't need to be manually installed or updated, as this extension is managed by the Azure platform as part of the automatic VM guest patching process.

 It can take more than three hours to enable automatic VM guest updates on a VM, as the enablement is completed during the VM's off-peak hours.
 The extension is also installed and updated during off-peak hours for the VM.
 If the VM's off-peak hours end before enablement can be completed, the enablement process resumes during the next available off-peak time.